todor-tsankov/BoulderBox/README.md

 Bonus points are given for the style in which the ascent is done.
 In addition, there's a simple forum with categories, posts in the categories and comments for each post where climbers (or normal people) can ask for advice, find a climbing buddy or suggest improvements or problems with the website.
 The last form of communication is the chat, which is just for fun.
-Its messages are not stored anywhere so you don't have to worry about whether something stupid you said 5 years ago is going to come up and embarass you.

 ## :hammer: Built With
 - ASP.NET [CORE 5.0](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-5.0) MVC